The best Amazon Prime Day deals 2020: best PC deals from around the web

 $159.99 $83.99 at Amazon

 The S31's 560 MB/s read speeds max out SATA performance, making this a budget SSD that doesn't sacrifice performance.
-The cheapest 1TB SATA drive you can buy right now .View Deal
+The cheapest 1TB SATA drive you can buy right now.
+Make sure to tick the coupon box to drop the price from $103.99 by 20%.View Deal

 LG 55-inch 4K Nano 8-series |